cla-bit/ALS-ecommerce/README.md

     ```

 9. Run the `import_products.py` script `python manage.py import_products`
 10. Run the application to start up the app on your web browser.
+Run this command: `python manage.py runserver`.
-11. Test the server and the recommendation url "recommendations/product_id".
+11. Open the server url on your browser and test.

 >   **Provided also are the following**: ecommerce_product_dataset.csv, ecommerce_recommendation_model.ipynb, ecommerce_recommendation_model.py & recommendation_model.pkl

 ---